Social security in Australia: JobSeeker Payment

 In September 2018, the base Newstart rate was raised by $2.20 per week.

 On 22 February 2021, Prime Minister Scott Morrison announced that the JobSeeker base rate would be increased by A$50 a fortnight from April 2021.
 The JobSeeker Payment will rise to A$614 a fortnight, with an estimated cost over forward estimates of A$9 billion.
 It is also intended to increase the threshold amount recipients can earn before their payment starts to be reduced.
 The mutual obligations that a recipient must follow also became more demanding.

 The Albanese government announced that existing mutual obligation penalties would be wiped clean from people's records as the government transitioned to the Workforce Australia system.
 Under Workforce Australia, JobSeekers will have to earn 100 points per month and report them online, including 4 job searches per month, with a list of approved activities each given different points values.
 In addition to activities that can earn points, jobseekers must attend meetings with job agencies to keep their payments, which can be up to 90 minutes away.
 A jobseeker in a remote area has had to spend over 7 hours away from home in order to attend job agency meetings.
 Furthermore, a jobseeker has been forced to choose between attending work and attending required job agency meetings.
+Job agencies can claim 'outcome payments' when they find work for a jobseeker, and also when the jobseeker finds work for themselves.

 Coronavirus assistance

-In 2020, as a result of the COVID–19 pandemic and to assist people in isolation and encourage Australia's economic recovery, supplementary payments were added to the basic welfare payments.
+In 2020, as a result of the COVID-19 pandemic and to assist people in isolation and encourage Australia's economic recovery, supplementary payments were added to the basic welfare payments.
 An additional A$550 per fortnight 'Coronavirus Supplement' was paid, originally only for six months, starting on 27 April and finishing on 24 September 2020.

 On 20 July, it was announced that the Supplement would be extended, but in altered form, beyond 24 September.
 After 24 September, the rate was reduced to $250 per fortnight.
 On 1 December, it reduced to $150 per fortnight.
 The Supplement ceased on schedule after 31 March 2021.

 The Coronavirus Supplement was paid to recipients of: